The Sleeping Habits of Successful People – They’re Not What You’d Think

 President Obama’s morning wake up call

 When Barack Obama was in the White House, he described himself as a night owl.
 Night owls tend to stay up until midnight or later on a regular basis.
 And traditionally, night owls are thought of as less successful than early birds.
-But Mr. Obama didn’t let his late night habit get in the way of his presidential responsibilities.
+But President Obama didn’t let his late night habit get in the way of his presidential responsibilities.
 He still started his day early by having a White House phone operator call him each morning.
-If you’re like Mr. Obama, you can still be successful and start the day early, even if you aren’t a morning person.
+If you’re like President Obama, you can still be successful and start the day early, even if you aren’t a morning person.
 You just need to get a friend or family member to give you a wake up call, or use a wake-up call service.

 Don’t let sleep stereotypes stop you from your success either.
 Being a night owl does not have to mean wasting your productive hours.
 In fact, some people work better and get their best ideas late at night.
 If that’s you, then embrace your late night tendencies and use that time to tackle projects and problems.
 The main thing is that you are still able to get at least 7 hours of sleep most nights.